Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Attack Design

 As we assume the original training data is unavailable to conduct the attack, we used the reverse engineer inputs \cite{liu2017trojaning,zou2018potrojan} to build a training dataset with a specific label at high confidence.
 Specifically, given an output classification label (e.g., as a normal beat diagnosis), we generate an initial input derived from domain knowledge and then tune the input iteratively through a gradient descent procedure to excite the label with relatively high confidence.

-The first step is to generate an initial input by averaging a large number of segments from a public dataset to represent an average bioelectric signal segment.
-Then the mean square error between the output label value and its target value (approximately 1) is used as the cost function.
+The first step is to generate an initial input by averaging a large number of segments from a public dataset to represent an average instance.
+Then the mean square error between the output of the last layer of Teacher on average inputs and the target value (approximately 1 on the target label position and the others are close to 0) is used as the cost function.
 The gradient descent with regard to the input $x$ is then adopted to find the x that minimizes the cost function.
 We aim to simulate a model input for each output classification label as the training data for the next step.
 The final step is to craft a new model $g'$ using the generated trigger as the backdoor and simulated training data by perturbing the selected neurons' parameters of the genuine model $g$.

+The detailed retraining process is presented in \textbf{Algorithm 2}, which iteratively chooses and adjusts the weights of a sensitive layer.
+At each iteration, the $\tau^{th}$ percentage of positive impact and the $ (100-\tau)^{th}$ percentage of negative impact is calculated initially for a given layer (line 4-6).
+For each $w$, we evaluate whether it meets the criteria of a positive and negative impact and the syntactic indiscernibility as well; if so, $w$ will be adjusted along with the sign of $\Delta^{w}_{ (x^*,y^*) }$ to improve the likelihood of $ x^*$ being classified as $y^*$ (line 7-8).
+This procedure repeats until $x^*$ is misclassified or no more qualified weights can be found.
+At the last step, the perturbed $g'$ will be returned.